Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s very neat, and we found the adjustments to be noticeably better.
 You can manually re-scan by tapping the persistent notification when the headphones are plugged in, which we feel worked well enough.

 We don’t take issue with the inherent lack of a headphone jack, as it seems to be the future path, but we are disappointed with HTC’s accommodations for customers making the quite early transition from 3.5mm to USB Type-C. The manner in which they have presented this change is very anti-consumer for more than a few reasons.

 Out of the box, you cannot use 3.5mm headphones

-So, as of the time of writing, if you miss the deadline or your adapter wears out, you will not be able to use 3.5mm headphones with the Bolt.
+As of the time of writing, if you miss the deadline or your adapter wears out, you will not be able to use 3.5mm headphones with the Bolt.
 Even Apple, of all companies, includes an adapter in the box with the iPhone 7, and sells extras for just $9.
-HTC is blatantly ignoring the needs of consumers, and for a phone that costs so much, not including an adapter is quite plainly inexcusable.
+HTCis blatantly ignoring the needs of consumers, and for a phone that costs so much, not including an adapter is inexcusable.

-Despite a small bump in battery capacity to 3200mAh from 3000mAh with the 10, our real world battery tests delivered disappointing results.
-While using the HTC Bolt, we could barely make it through a full day of use while averaging just two hours and forty minutes of screen on time, as shown below.
+Despite a small bump in battery capacity to 3,200 mAh from the 3,000 mAh cell on the HTC10, our real world battery tests delivered disappointing results.
+While using the HTCBolt, we could barely make it through a full day of use while averaging just two hours and forty minutes of screen on time, as shown below.